bartoslaw/ComeOnAssignment/README.md

 # ComeOnAssignment
-As requested this repository contains a solutions for Come On Group recruitment assignment
+As requested this repository contains a solution for Come On Group recruitment assignment

 # Details
-This app is built with SwiftUI + Combine framework, it doesn't use any 3rd party dependency.
+This app is built with SwiftUI + Combine frameworks, it doesn't use any 3rd party dependency.

 Architecture used is (a bit crude) version of MVVM + Coordinator pattern.
 For business logic we are using usecases (use case to be exact :))

-Communication with website is done via native WKWebView components, basically userContentController
+Communication with website is done via native WKWebView api, basically userContentController

 That's about it.
-If there are any additional questions feel free to write to me.
+If there are any additional questions feel free to ask.

 # How to run
 Make sure to run the website first with ***npm start*** command